Extended events in SQL server- top 5 use

 Step 9: Keep an eye out for deadlocks

-Continue the Extended Events session, and examine the events that were recorded regularly to look for instances of deadlock.
-To examine the gathered data, you can use SQL Server Profiler or T-SQL queries.
+Continue the Extended Events session and examine the events recorded regularly to look for instances of deadlock.
+You can use SQL Server Profiler or T-SQL queries to examine the gathered data.

 Step 10: Stop and Adjust the Session

-You can halt the Extended Events session to make changes if necessary.
+If necessary, you can halt the Extended Events session to make changes.
 To end the session, right-click on it and choose “Stop Session.”
-Restart the session after making the changes.
+After making the changes, restart the session.

 Extended Event Star and Stop Session